 The Master of Health Sciences is entirely taught in English.
 Our students also deal with international issues and they take advantage of the opportunities at the University of Lucerne to expand their intercultural competence and language skills.
 Please consider that the Master Program in Health Sciences requires a good command of English.
 The recommended level within the European Language Portfolio is C1 (Cambridge English Advanced).

-Students have the opportunity to apply for a paid internship with a collaborating partner organization of the Department of Health Sciences and Health Policy.
+Students have the opportunity to apply for a paid internship with a collaborating partner organization of the Department of Health Sciences and Medicine.
 They will have the chance to gain first-hand experience in applying their knowledge and skills in health sciences research and practice.
 During their internship in the third semester, students will also be expected to develop their master thesis proposal, which will be supported by their supervisor and members of their research group.
-Internships can be done within our own research groups at the Department Health Sciences and Health Policy but in addition the following partners provide also internships for the Master students:
+Internships can be done within our own research groups at the Department Health Sciences and Medicine but in addition the following partners provide also internships for the Master students:

 - Swiss Paraplegic Research